Investing for Children

 - School fees and other educational costs

 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of law and HM Revenue & Customs practice as at 12 November 2018 and the proposals in the Autumn 2018 Budget.
+This publication represents our understanding of law and HM Revenue & Customs practice as at 28 March 2019 and the Finance Act 2019.